ThomasMGeo/Transform2020/README.md

 1. Make a google account (free will work fine, no need for Colab Pro)
 2. Download the t20-intro folder from this repository (green button in the upper right) and drop folder into Google drive (you will have to unzip it)
-3. Install Google Colab in Google Drive
+3. Install Google Colab in Google Drive (search Colaboratory in connected apps)
 4. Right click on the .ipynb file to open with Google Colab
 5. Run and enjoy!